North Carolina Genealogy Forum | North Carolina Genealogy Newsletter

 Tuesday, February 19th, 2008

 I’m taking a little respite from the genealogy article series and delving into one of North Carolina’s most iconic symbols, Cape Hatteras Lighthouse.
 For those that don’t know the outer banks, the oceans in that area are known as the graveyard of the Atlantic.
-The shifting sand shoals are treacherous and unpredictable and [...]
+The shifting sand shoals are treacherous and unpredictable and the only […]